go-lynx/lynx.github.cn/docs/getting-started/01-quick-start.md

 │           ├── greeter.swagger.json
 │           ├── greeter_grpc.pb.go
 │           └── greeter_http.pb.go
-├── cmd  // 整个项目启动的入口文件
-│   └── server
+├── cmd  // The entry file for the entire project to start │   └── server
 │       ├── main.go
-│       ├── wire.go  // 使用wire来维护依赖注入
+│       ├── wire.go  // Uses wire to maintain dependency injection
 │       └── wire_gen.go
-├── configs  // 这里通常配置微服务本地引导配置文件
-│   └── config.yaml
+├── configs  // Typically contains the local bootstrap configuration files for the microservice │   └── config.yaml
 ├── generate.go
 ├── go.mod
 ├── go.sum
-├── internal  // 该服务所有不对外暴露的代码，通常的业务逻辑都在这下面，使用internal避免错误引用
-│   ├── biz   // 业务逻辑的组装层，类似 DDD 的 domain 层，data 类似 DDD 的 repo，而 repo 接口在这里定义，使用依赖倒置的原则。
+├── internal  // All non-exposed code for the service, usually the business logic is here.
+Using internal avoids incorrect references
+│   ├── biz   // The assembly layer of business logic, similar to the domain layer in DDD, data is similar to the repo in DDD, and the repo interface is defined here, using the principle of dependency inversion.
 │   │   ├── README.md
 │   │   ├── biz.go
 │   │   └── greeter.go
-│   ├── conf  // 内部使用的config的结构定义，使用proto格式生成
-│   │   ├── conf.pb.go
+│   ├── conf  // Internal config structure definitions, generated using the proto format │   │   ├── conf.pb.go
 │   │   └── conf.proto
-│   ├── data  // 业务数据访问，包含 cache、db 等封装，实现了 biz 的 repo 接口。我们可能会把 data 与 dao 混淆在一起，data 偏重业务的含义，它所要做的是将领域对象重新拿出来，我们去掉了 DDD 的 infra层。
+│   ├── data  // Business data access, including cache, db encapsulation, implements the biz repo interface.
+We may confuse data with dao, data focuses on business meaning, it needs to take the domain object out again, we removed the infra layer of DDD.
 │   │   ├── README.md
 │   │   ├── data.go
 │   │   └── greeter.go
-│   ├── server  // http和grpc实例的模块注册以及创建和配置
-│   │   ├── grpc.go
+│   ├── server  // Module registration and creation and configuration of http and grpc instances │   │   ├── grpc.go
 │   │   ├── http.go
 │   │   └── server.go
-│   └── service  // 实现了 api 定义的服务层，类似 DDD 的 application 层，处理 DTO 到 biz 领域实体的转换(DTO -> DO)，同时协同各类 biz 交互，但是不应处理复杂逻辑
+│   └── service  // Implements the service layer defined in the api, similar to the application layer in DDD, handles the conversion of DTO to biz domain entities (DTO -> DO), and coordinates various biz interactions, but should not handle complex logic
 │       ├── README.md
 │       ├── greeter.go
 │       └── service.go
-└── third_party  // api 依赖的第三方proto
+└── third_party  // Third-party proto dependencies for the api
     ├── README.md
     ├── google
     │   └── api